gloomtrop/gloomtrop.github.io/_portfolio/01-Riedia.md

 ![png](/assets/images/riedia_images/recommender.png)

 ## New era of recommender systems leverage the dynamic nature of Deep learning
 One type of news recommender system proposed by research is a click predictor.
-Probability over $0.5 := "User is interested in the news article"$ while below $0.5 := "User is not interested in the news article"$.
+Probability over $0.5 := "Interested"$ while below $0.5 :=$ $"Not Interested"$.
 Furthermore, the model is feeded with articles which the user have read and one candidate news article.
 These articles are then encoded into a representation vector.
 How to represent these vector is by combining the title and the body using Glove embeddings for each word.
 ![png](/assets/images/riedia_images/model1.png)

 ### ”Neural News Recommendation with Multi-Head Self-Attention”